kihyun1998/penterm/CODE.md

       background: background ?? this.background,
       surface: surface ?? this.surface,
       surfaceVariant: surfaceVariant ?? this.surfaceVariant,
+      surfaceVariantSoft: surfaceVariantSoft ?? this.surfaceVariantSoft,
       terminalBackground: terminalBackground ?? this.terminalBackground,
       terminalSurface: terminalSurface ?? this.terminalSurface,
       terminalBorder: terminalBorder ?? this.terminalBorder,
       onPrimary: onPrimary ?? this.onPrimary,
       onSecondary: onSecondary ?? this.onSecondary,
       onBackground: onBackground ?? this.onBackground,
+      onBackgroundSoft: onBackgroundSoft ?? this.onBackgroundSoft,
       onSurface: onSurface ?? this.onSurface,
       onSurfaceVariant: onSurfaceVariant ?? this.onSurfaceVariant,
       terminalText: terminalText ?? this.terminalText,